Last British civilian evacuation flight leaves Kabul | Law-Order

 Last British civilian evacuation flight leaves Kabul

-The last British flight evacuating civilians from Afghanistan has left Kabul, bringing to an end an operation that has airlifted almost 15,000 Afghan and British citizens in the two weeks since the Taliban took control.
+The last British flight evacuating civilians from Afghanistan has left Kabul, bringing to an end an operation that has airlifted more than 15,000 Afghans, Britons and other foreign nationals in the two weeks since the Taliban took control.
 Britain's armed forces are now preparing to leave and will take small numbers of Afghan citizens with them on remaining flights this weekend, a defence ministry spokesperson said on Saturday.

-The last British flight evacuating civilians from Afghanistan has left Kabul, bringing to an end an operation that has airlifted almost 15,000 Afghan and British citizens in the two weeks since the Taliban took control.
+The last British flight evacuating civilians from Afghanistan has left Kabul, bringing to an end an operation that has airlifted more than 15,000 Afghans, Britons and other foreign nationals in the two weeks since the Taliban took control.

 Britain's armed forces are now preparing to leave and will take small numbers of Afghan citizens with them on remaining flights this weekend, a defence ministry spokesperson said on Saturday.
 "It's time to close this phase of the operation down.
 But we haven't forgotten the people who still need to leave, and we will do everything we can to help them," Britain's ambassador to Afghanistan, Laurie Bristow, said in a statement filmed on the tarmac at Kabul's main airport.